Nita Lowey: Early life, education, and early political career

-Lowey was born in the Bronx in New York City to Beatrice (Fleisher) and Jack Melnikoff.
-She graduated from the Bronx High School of Science and then Mount Holyoke College with a bachelor's degree in liberal studies.
+Lowey was born in the Bronx in New York City on July 5, 1937, the daughter of Beatrice (Fleisher) and Jack Melnikoff.
+She graduated from the Bronx High School of Science as valedictorian of the class of 1955, and then from Mount Holyoke College with a bachelor's degree.

 Lowey worked for Mario Cuomo's 1974 campaign for lieutenant governor of New York.
-She then served as the assistant secretary of state of New York for 13 years.
+She then served as an assistant secretary of state of New York for 13 years.

 U.S. House of Representatives

 Elections

 Lowey ran for the United States House of Representatives from New York's 20th congressional district in the 1988 election against incumbent Joe DioGuardi.
 She defeated DioGuardi.
-Her district was renumbered as the 18th district after the 1990 census and became the 17th after the 2010 census.
+Her district was renumbered as the 18th district after the 1990 U.S. census and became the 17th after the 2010 U.S. census.
 For her entire tenure, Lowey represented a large slice of New York City's northern suburbs, including most of Westchester County and all of Rockland County.
 She used to represent some of the far northern portions of Queens and the Bronx until redistricting after the 2000 Census removed the New York City portion of her district.

 Lowey considered running for the United States Senate in 2000, but stepped aside when First Lady of the United States Hillary Clinton announced her candidacy.
 Lowey was considered a top contender for appointment to Clinton's Senate seat after Clinton was nominated to be Secretary of State, but in a December 1, 2008, phone interview with the Associated Press, she stated that she was not interested in giving up her senior seat on the House Appropriations Committee.

-In 2004, Lowey received 69% of the vote against political newcomer Richard A. Hoffman, a Wall Street investor and largely self-funded candidate who ran on a platform of opposing special interests and cutting federal taxes.
-Lowey emphasized her track record on homeland security issues, notably her work to reform the formula for distributing homeland security grants to states.
-In 2006, also against Hoffman, Lowey won with 70%.
-Lowey was re-elected to an eleventh term in 2008, with 68% of the vote against James C. Russell.